Pamukkale: Ultimate Guide to Turkey’s Cotton Castle

 Pamukkale and Hierapolis are two fascinating attractions in Turkey protected under the UNESCO World Heritage.
 Pamukkale is famous for the incredible white travertine terraces on which Hierapolis, once a major center of trade and culture, sat atop.

-Frequently asked questions about Pamukkale
+Frequently Asked Questions about Pamukkale Turkey

 1. Why are Pamukkale travertines white?